-While freezer bags and ziploc plastic bags may be your go-to for things such as ground beef or fruit.
+While freezer bags and Ziploc plastic bags may be your go-to for things such as ground beef or fruit.
 When you are freezing your breast milk these are not good options.
-There are special bags designed specifically for freezing breast milk which are thicker, made of a different material.
+There are special bags designed specifically for freezing breast milk which are thicker and made of a different material.
 They allow you to warm breast milk while it is in the bag.

-It is a good idea to think about how much your baby takes at a feeding and portion the storage bags accordingly, possibly in small amounts.
+It is a good idea to think about how much your baby takes at feeding and portion the storage bags accordingly, possibly in small amounts.
 This way you will not have excess thawed milk every time you prepare a bottle of breast milk.
 It is a good rule of thumb to leave about an inch of space at the top of the container.
-The space will allow you flatten the top of the bag to remove all of the air from the package prior to storing.
+The space will allow you to flatten the top of the bag to remove all of the air from the package before storing it.

 Best for Baby

 When you begin pumping and storing, it is inevitable that at some point you will end up spilling some.
-This is most likely where the old adage of “No sense in crying over spilt milk” comes from!
+This is most likely where the adage of “No sense in crying over spilled milk” comes from!